Living Room Color Schemes – Painting is a fun process of house decorating but choosing the color scheme is a different thing.

 As aforementioned above, yellow color increases the energy level but the living room color schemes are not for everyone.
 The color, in fact, tends to evoke the emotion and temper.

-The vintage color palette is also a great idea for living room.
-The vintage living room color schemes idea mostly dominated with shade of rust, gold, and also shade of brown.
+The vintage color palette is also a great idea for the living room.
+The vintage living room color schemes idea mostly dominated with a shade of rust, gold, and also a shade of brown.

 To complement the vintage feel, you can also add some vintage furniture, paintings, and accessories of the same shades or design.
-Undoubtedly, vintage color palette creates the classic and rich sense.
+Undoubtedly, the vintage color palette creates a classic and rich sense.

 Living Room Color Schemes Mix and Match

 You can pair green and magenta and it will still look great as long as you put it in the right spot.
-Here is some living room color schemes mix and match ideas.
+Here are some living room color schemes mix and match ideas.